tjluoma/flycutmonitor/README.md

 Change the line:

-  	<string>/Users/luomat/Dropbox/Preferences/com.generalarcade.flycut.plist</string>
+  	<string>/Users/luomat/Library/Application Support/Flycut/com.generalarcade.flycut.plist</string>

-to point to wherever the `com.generalarcade.flycut.plist` file is on your computer.
+Specifically, change `luomat` to whatever your username is on your local Mac.

 **Otherwise this will not work!**